-Initially, hCG is produced by the cells that surround the growing human embryo; these cells will eventually go on to form the placenta. hCG also stimulates the formation of estrogen and progesterone, until the placental cells can do so by themselves.
+The growing human embryo cells initially produce hCG; these cells eventually form the placenta. hCG also stimulates the formation of estrogen and progesterone until the placental cells can do so by themselves.

-There is a high demand on resources as expected because you are now growing a baby from one tiny cell.
-Your metabolic rate increases.
+As expected, there is a high demand for resources because you are now growing a baby from one tiny cell—your metabolic rate increases.
 The human placental lactogen increases this rate.
 It also helps in milk production.

-If a virus or a bacteria attack us, our body reacts by releasing antibodies.
-These reactions help in expelling the infection or foreign bodies.
-This is the job of our immune system.
+If a virus or a bacteria attacks us, our body reacts by releasing antibodies.
+These reactions help in expelling the infection or foreign bodies, which is the job of our immune system.

-Now, fetus which gets half of its genetic material from the father.
+Now, a fetus gets half of its genetic material from the father.
 The mother’s immune system should technically perceive it as an intruder!
-Yet, the mother’s body shifts from rebel mode to ally mode.
-The mother nurtures, feeds, and makes peace with what it should perceive as a foreign invader: the fetus.
+Yet, the mother’s body shifts from rebel mode to ally mode in pregnancy.
+The mother nurtures, feeds, and makes peace with what it perceives as a foreign invader: the fetus.

-To prevent rejection, the immune cells in the womb are suppressed.
+The immune cells in the womb are suppressed to prevent rejection.

 In a way, you can consider pregnancy as an immunosuppressed state.
-This might ring a bell to you about why your OBGYN told you to avoid eating raw food outside of home or avoid overly crowded public spaces.
+This might ring a bell to you about why your OB-GYN told you to avoid eating raw food outside of the home or avoid overly crowded public spaces.

-The fertilized egg produces a special enzyme that suppresses the mom’s immune reaction, preventing her from fighting with the cells of fetus.
+The fertilized egg produces a particular enzyme that suppresses the mom’s immune reaction, preventing her from fighting with the fetus’s cells.
 Once the placenta is formed, it helps maintain the truce between these two potential adversaries.

 Hence the placenta has a unique ability to create immunological tolerance.

-Before birth, a baby doesn’t have a fully-developed immune system isn’t fully developed before birth.
-It needs a hand from mom.
-It’s the mother who passes her own immune-system warriors, called antibodies, through the placenta.
-This is called passive immunity because the fetus doesn’t make antibodies itself but accepts the mother’s.
+Before birth, a baby doesn’t have a fully-developed immune system isn’t fully developed.
+It needs a helping hand from mom.
+It’s the mother who passes her immune-system warriors, called antibodies, through the placenta.
+This is called passive immunity because the fetus doesn’t make antibodies but accepts the mother’s antibodies.

-A fetus’s immune system doesn’t start developing on its own until 9 weeks and isn’t up and running until week fourteen.
-The reason for that delay is to help the fetus tolerate mom and not fight from day 1.
+A fetus’s immune system doesn’t start developing on its own until nine weeks and isn’t up and running until week fourteen.
+That delay is to help the fetus tolerate mom and not fight her from day one.

-Researchers have discovered the role of placenta that helps in neurological development of fetus.
+Researchers have discovered the role of the placenta that helps in the neurological development of the fetus.

-In a study published by British researchers showed that when a mother mouse is deprived of food, the placenta takes over, breaking down its own tissue to nourish the fetal brain.
+A study published by British researchers showed that when a mother mouse is deprived of food, the placenta takes over, breaking down its tissue to nourish the fetal brain.
 Isn’t this fascinating?

-Scientists at the University of Southern California’s Zilkha Neurogenetic Institute (ZNI) reported that it is the placenta—not the mother—that provides the hormone serotonin to the fetus’s forebrain early in development.
-Because hormones play an essential role in brain wiring, even before they function as neurotransmitters in the brain.
-Hence placental abnormalities could directly influence neurological development.
+Scientists at the University of Southern California’s Zilkha Neurogenetic Institute (ZNI) reported that the placenta—not the mother—provides the hormone serotonin to the fetus’s forebrain early in development.
+Because hormones play an essential role in brain wiring, even before they function as neurotransmitters in the brain, hence placental abnormalities could directly influence neurological development.

-Several things have show to contribute to optimal placental function.
-Follow the basics and you should be on your way to healthy pregnancy.
+Several things have been shown to contribute to the optimal placental function.
+Follow the basics, and you should be on your way to a healthy pregnancy.

 - Be active and regularly go on walks.
 Do some deep breathing exercises as they increase the supply of oxygen to your baby.
 However, don’t exercise excessively.